fabioolivei/fabioolivei/README.md

 ---

 <p align="left">
-As a <strong>Data Scientist/Data Analytics</strong>, I specialize in combining advanced analytical skills with effective teamwork and clear, concise communication of insights to stakeholders.

-With a background in Data Science, I have mastered technical skills in Python, SQL, Statistics, Data Analysis, Machine Learning, Computer Vision, Excel, Power BI, and Tableau preparing myself to tackle complex challenges in the data universe.
-However, my main focus is to generate significant impact and add real value to businesses, regardless of the tools used.
+Fábio Olivei is an entrepreneur, teacher, and researcher in Artificial Intelligence, with an academic background and extensive experience in Marketing, Data Science, AI, and Music.
+As the founder of Avance AI, he stands out for combining technology and education, creating innovative solutions that transform personalized learning and drive digital transformation.

-I invite you to get a more complete view of my work through the projects I have developed, reflecting my commitment and dedication to data science and the positive impact it can bring to various fields.
+I invite you to get a more complete view of my work through the projects I have developed, reflecting my commitment and dedication to data science/ AI and the positive impact it can bring to various fields.
 </p>